A small quantity generator may accumulate or treat hazardous

 occurred, remedial action shall be taken immediately.

-A small quantity
+(d) A small quantity generator accumulating

-generator accumulating or treating hazardous waste in tanks or tank systems
+or treating hazardous waste in tanks or tank systems that have full secondary

-equipment, to alert personnel to leaks, or implement established workplace
+containment and that either use leak detection equipment, to alert personnel to leaks, or implement

-the established workplace practices at the generator.
+established workplace practices at the generator.

-A small quantity
+(f) A small quantity generator accumulating

-accordance with paragraph (C) or (D) of rule
+paragraph (C) or (D) of rule

 3745-51-03 of the Administrative